grew-nlp/grew_doc/content/usage/grew_server.md

  each cluster is further clustered recursively with the remaining keys.
  For instance: If the length of the cluster keys list is 1, the behaviour is similar the the *clustering* feature available in **Grew-match**.

-For the service named `searchPatternInGraphs`, the POST argument of the request id named `pattern` instead of `request`.
+For the service named `searchPatternInGraphs`, the POST argument of the request is named `pattern` instead of `request`.

 ---